-The United States embargo against Cuba is a series of trade and travel restrictions established in 1960, two years after the Cuban Revolution.
-The policy was intended to force Cuba into economic isolation and catalyze a popular movement toward democratization.
+The 1962 policy was intended to force Cuba into economic isolation and catalyze a popular movement toward overthrowing the Castro government.
 It is the longest-enduring trade embargo in history.

-Today, there are six main statutes through which the embargo is enforced:
+Today, there are five main statutes through which the embargo is enforced: